 She wasn’t the only performer who struggled, there were people who forgot their lines, had stage fright, and rambled off track.
 But that’s what makes us all human, isn’t it?
 These were some of my favorite moments by far.

-What Did I Learn About This Foreign Culture?
+What Did I Learn About This Foreign Cowboy Culture?

 One of my favorite introductions of the night was when a poet said, “We in America think we invented this cowboy thing but we didn’t.
 Its been around for thousands of years; Kazakhstanis, Bedouin, Mongols, gauchos, and Sioux.”
 I was reminded there are very few ‘new ideas’ in the world.

-Want to go to the next National Cowboy Poetry Gathering in Elko?
+Get Tickets to the National Cowboy Poetry Gathering in Elko

-National Cowboy Poetry Gathering Website – January 28-February 2, 2019
+National Cowboy Poetry Gathering Website – January 27-February 1, 2020

 My advice is to get your tickets to the bigger nightly shows early as they seem to fill up fast!
 Go early and participate in the workshops.
 And don’t miss the Saturday night dances!